dstackai/dstack/docs/learn/tgi.md

 !!! warning "Gateway"
     Before running a service, ensure that you have configured a [gateway](../docs/guides/services.md#set-up-a-gateway).
-    If you're using dstack Cloud, the dstack gateway is configured automatically for you.
+    If you're using dstack Cloud, the default gateway is configured automatically for you.

 <div class="termy">